-Bro splits of old and new are designed for artificially enhanced bodybuilders who are in an increased anabolic state 24/7.
-The impressive hypertrophy or strength results of bodybuilders or strength athletes on gear are the result of their “supplementation”, not their workout schedule.
+Bro splits of old and new are designed for artificially enhanced bodybuilders in an increased anabolic state 24/7.
+The impressive hypertrophy or strength results of bodybuilders or strength athletes on gear result from their “supplementation,” not their workout schedule.

 Not only is their protein synthesis turbo-charged, but steroids also enhance workout recovery in the short term, meaning more sets and repetitions per workout are possible while on gear, further contributing to the bro-split method.

 A natural trainee does not have such luxuries.
-Without the help of gear, his/her recovery abilities are limited by the natural physiological response of protein synthesis which is activated only after hitting a muscle and which lasts for just 24/72 hours, no matter what.
+Without the help of gear, their recovery abilities are limited by the natural physiological response of protein synthesis, which is activated only after hitting a muscle and lasts for just 24/72 hours, no matter what.

-Piling volume on the muscle, more sets and reps in the same session will accomplish nothing, and the workout intensity will quickly go down the drain without the help of gear, while excessively fatiguing the muscle at the same time.
+Piling volume on the muscle, more sets, and reps in the same session will accomplish nothing.
+The workout intensity will quickly go down the drain without the help of gear while excessively fatiguing the muscle at the same time.

 Even resting for a whole week will not lead to overcompensation and growth at all, as the protein synthesis will taper off after 24/72 hours anyway, regardless of volume and intensity.

 This means most sets and repetitions will be wasted, as will be wasted the rest of the week when the muscle is not being trained.

 Only beginners trying to emulate pro-bro-splits may have few short-lived, limited results by such an approach because their bodies initially react to any stimulus that is not doing anything, and their protein synthesis is still on the long side (more on this later).